Dior celebrates nature to kick off Paris Fashion Week

 On the contrary, rain was a fitting accessory for a forest-themed show at the Longchamp Racecourse that celebrated nature and ecology.
 The earthy scent of wet soil from a forest nearby wafted around fashion editors and celebrities who included Julianne Moore and Jennifer Lawrence.

-Here are some highlights of Paris Fashion Week ready-to-wear shows for Spring-Summer 2020:
+Here are some highlights of Paris Fashion Week ready-to-wear shows for Spring-Summer 2020 including Saint Laurent:

 CHRISTIAN DIOR'S SISTER